forked-from-1kasper/homotopy.dev/README.md

-# Anders: Modal Homotopy Type System
+# Anders: Homotopy Library Manual

 Anders is a HoTT theorem prover based on: classical MLTT-80 with 0, 1, 2, W types;
 CCHM in CHM flavour as cubical type system with hcomp/trans Kan operations;